robertegj/FaceDetectionPythonOpenCV3/README.md

 # FaceDetectionPythonOpenCV3
 Currently compatable with OpenCV4
+Ported the commonly used OpenCV2 Face Detection script to OpenCV3, works on current release (4.0.0.21)

 ## Detect Faces from a live Webcam Feed using OpenCV
-Ported the commonly used OpenCV2 Face Detection script to OpenCV3

 Must install OpenCV current version
 ```